-It was Catherine de Medici who had started to use the iris as a fragrance.
-Iris was used as a hair powder, in the 17th century the rhizome was pounded and sieved which gave off a sweet scent of violet which is actually the scent of irone.
-Iris is combined with floral notes or used as a base note.
+Fun Fact: Catherine de Medici is credited with introducing the use of iris in fragrances.
+In the 17th century, iris rhizomes were pounded and sieved, releasing a sweet violet scent – the aroma of irone.
+Iris is often combined with floral notes or used as a base note.

 Iris's powdery note stands distinct from the more decadent vanilla note.
 The term "powdery note" is derived from rice powder, which was originally scented with iris.
 Iris is characterized by a subtly woody, dry, pastel, purple, and airy scent.
 Interestingly, the aroma of iris intensifies over time, thanks to irone – a molecule that develops with age.
 The iris flower itself has a minimal scent; it is the rhizome from which the perfume is extracted that carries the powdery odor.
 Rhizomes that have matured and dried for 2.5 to 3 years emit a clean, fresh scent, despite their dry nature.

 Fun Fact: Distillation of iris produces not an essential oil, but iris butter – a sweet, slightly oily, and delightful substance.
 Iris absolute is then created by extracting the iris butter with a volatile solvent, similar to the process used for jasmine or rose.